SantiTabbach/pkf/utilities/LOCAL_STORAGE_UTILITY.md

 };

 /**
- * Logs a successful action to the console.
+ * Logs a success message for localStorage operations.
- * @param key - The localStorage key.
+ * @param key - The key for the localStorage item.
  * @param action - The action performed (retrieved, written, removed).
  */
 const logSuccess = (key: string, action: string) => {